Gersh v. Anglin: Background

-Photos on The Daily Stormer website of Gersh and her son were superimposed on images of Auschwitz — a concentration camp from World War II.
+Photos on The Daily Stormer website of Gersh and her son were superimposed on images of Auschwitz, a concentration camp from World War II.
 A caller said: "You should have died in the Holocaust with the rest of your people."
 Their goal was, through their own admission, to bring Gersh to "the brink of suicide."
 As a result of their bombardment, Gersh faced panic attacks, anxiety, and physical symptoms of distress like hair loss and physical aches and pains.

-Legal argument & First Amendment ruling
+Legal argument and First Amendment ruling

 Tanya Gersh was represented by prominent Montana attorney and former State Auditor John Morrison together with co-counsel David Dinielli, Elizabeth Littrell, Richard Cohen, and Morris Dees of the Southern Poverty Law Center.
 The legal claims brought against Anglin included "invading Gersh's privacy and intentionally inflicting emotional distress" and asserted that Anglin's "campaign violated the Montana Anti-Intimidation Act."

-Personal Jurisdiction
+Personal jurisdiction

 Anglin, represented in the case by Las Vegas attorney Marc Randazza, initially argued that the Court did not have subject matter or personal jurisdiction over Anglin, who claimed he was not a citizen of any state, refused to reveal his location, and had not personally been served with the Complaint.
 U.S. Magistrate Judge Jeremiah C. Lynch denied Anglin's jurisdictional motion to dismiss, finding that he maintained significant business and personal ties to Ohio and Gersh's publication of notice of the case was sufficient service.